 R0KH-ID shall be identical to the R0KH-ID provided by the FTO in the first message.

-R1KH-ID shall be set to the R1KH-ID of the target AP, from dot11FTR1KeyHolderID.
+R1KH-ID shall be set to the R1KH-ID of the target AP or target AP MLD, from dot11FTR1KeyHolderID.

-ANonce shall be set to a value chosen randomly by the target AP, see 12.7.5 (Nonce generation) for a recommended procedure.
+ANonce shall be set to a value chosen randomly by the target AP or target AP MLD, see 12.7.5 (Nonce generation) for a recommended procedure.

 SNonce shall be set to the value contained in the first message of this sequence.